 While life certainly gets easier when colic ends, the aftermath is a struggle.

-Studies link colic to a decrease in overall family functioning… but I didn’t need a study to tell you that.
+Studies link colic to a decrease in overall family functioning… but I didn’t need a study to tell you that, just look at our family.
 Life as we knew it got neglected.
 My older kids are desperate for quality time and attention.
 Finances need to be replenished after being drained to buy moments of reprieve.
 We need to get back into a healthy routine again.
 Our home is a disaster.
-I need to lose the weight I gained from the temporary comfort found in ice cream and wine (I’ve heard it called, “The Colic 20”).
-Friendships were ignored.
+I need to lose the weight I gained from the temporary comfort found in ice cream and wine — I’ve heard it called, “The Colic 20”.
+Friendships were ignored, I owe so many thank you notes for baby gifts.
 The “to do” list is six-months long.
-It’s time to catch up on life.
+It’s now time to catch up on life.

 It’s all proving to be way more difficult than I thought.
 With more silence during the day, the door opens for guilt, resentment,